-Located in Columbia County Pa, it's possible these are the only remaining examples of mortsafes, built to keep grave robbers out, in the United States.
-As the practice of bodysnatching waned, most cages were reused or repurposed.
+Located in Columbia County Pa, it's are some of the only remaining examples of mortsafes, built to keep grave robbers out, in the United States.
+[Another is over the grave of Henry & Clara Ford] As the practice of bodysnatching waned, most cages were reused or repurposed.
 These, at the Old Mount Zion Cemetery in Catawissa, still stand.

 Frequently referred to as "Vampire Cages", Mortsafes were structures placed over a burial site to prevent the body being stolen for use by anatomy instructors or medical students.
 There was no legal source of cadavers in the 18th and 19th centuries.
 Thieves were frequently paid to supply them.